Kate O'Sullivan: Blagger's Guide

-O'Sullivan has worked with David Quantick and Lewis MacLeod in 6 series of The Blagger's Guide (2005–2013) for Radio 2.
-In the first two series, Quantick demonstrates his encyclopaedic knowledge of Rock and Pop and pairs it with fake archive footage and spoof adverts supplied by O'Sullivan, MacLeod and producer Simon Poole.
-Series Three explores the Classics.
-Series Four returns to Rock and Pop, and Series Five is The Blagger's Guide To Country.
+O'Sullivan worked with David Quantick and Lewis MacLeod on 6 series of The Blagger's Guide (2005–2013) for Radio 2. with fake archive footage and spoof adverts supplied by O'Sullivan, MacLeod and producer Simon Poole.
 Over the first five series, O'Sullivan plays all female voices, characters and celebrities, among them Dolly Parton, a schoolgirl Kate Bush, all 3 Shangri-Las, Gary Numan's bride-to-be and Beethoven's wife.
-Series 6, The Blagger's Guide to Jazz and a one-off special: The Blagger's Guide to Bob Dylan, Radio 2 (May/July 2009).
-In 2012 O’Sullivan & MacLeod provided all voices in Quantick's 4 part Olympic series The Blagger's Guide To The Games.
 In November 2013, Radio 2 commissioned The Blagger's Guide to Doctor Who as part of its 50th anniversary celebrations which went on to receive a Sony Radio award nomination.

 Voiceover

 She has supplied the voiceover for thousands of British television and radio commercials since 1996.
-Recent notable campaigns include Halifax, Marks & Spencer, L’Oreal and Vision Express.
+Notable campaigns include delivering endlines, impressions or character voices for brands such as Vodafone's Voxi 'Thumbs', Maybelline, Marks & Spencer, L’Oreal, Vision Express among many others.

+Currently station voice at Absolute Radio with Matt Berry, O’Sullivan voices for several Bauer Media UK stations in their stable, such as Magic Radio, Jazz FM and Scala Radio.
+She is part of the creative team which has won many awards for station imaging and innovation over the past ten years, dating back to when the Radio Academy’s ARIAS were called the Sony Awards, and later the Radio Academy Awards.
+Wins ranged from: Silver for best Station Imaging (Absolute Radio) at the 2011 Sony Radio Academy Awards (On-Air Marketing Awards category) to Gold Best Single Promo/Commercial at the 2012 Sony Radio Academy Awards.

+In 2021, Absolute Radio was nominated in nine categories, including National Station and Network of the Year, Best Station Sound, Best Marketing Campaign, The 2020 Special Award, and Radio Times Moment of the Year.
+It won Gold at the ARIAS in The Creative Innovation Award category, for its landmark Absolute Radio 40s event to commemorate VE Day during the pandemic.
+O’Sullivan voiced trails and promos throughout the programme in the style of a 1940s announcer.
+Her impressions of Queen Elizabeth II, both young and old, addressing the nation, featured throughout the show.